 Early retirement factors

-The early retirement factors determine how much your benefits will be reduced if you take them before your NPA.
+The early retirement factors determine by how much your benefits will be reduced if you take them before your NPA.
 Your pension (and associated lump sum) is reduced because we’ll be paying it for longer.

-Because the NPA has changed over time the age from which your benefits are reduced depends on when you built them up:
+Because the NPA has changed over time, the age from which your benefits are reduced depends on when you built them up:

 These figures are for full years.
 If your calculation relates to a part year, we’ll adjust for that.